odan/odan.github.io/_posts/2023-01-12-phpstan-disallow-assign-in-conditional-rule .md

 ```

 This implementation checks if the parent node of the assignment
-is a conditional statement (if, while, for), If the parent node
+is a conditional statement (if, while, for).
+If the parent node
 is a conditional statement, it raises an error.

 To use this rule, you need to include the class in your